 It's true.
 When it comes to tattoos, you get what you pay for.

-He once met a guy who also had an octopus tattoo.
+At one point, Gregg met a guy who also had an octopus tattoo.

-But his looked like a child drew it.
-I mean, it was bad.
-He came up to me and was in awe at Jimmy’s version.
-The work he and the rest of the Hart & Huntington team put out of that shop is impressive.
+It looked like a child drew it.
+I mean, it wasn't good.
+He came up to me and was in awe of mine.
+The work that Hart & Huntington tattoo artists put out is so impressive.
 Damn, it's ridiculous.